seddonym/grimp/docs/usage.rst

         import, such as ``mypackage.foo``.
 (Optional.)
     :return: The illegal dependencies in the form of a set of :class:`.PackageDependency` objects.
-Each package dependency is for a different permutation of two layers for which there is a violation, and contains information about the illegal chains of imports from the lower layer (the 'upstream') to the higher layer (the 'downstream').
+Each package dependency is for a different permutation of two layers for which there is a violation, and contains information about the illegal chains of imports from the lower layer (the 'importer') to the higher layer (the 'imported').
     :rtype: ``set[PackageDependency]``.
     :raises grimp.exceptions.NoSuchContainer: if a container is not a module in the graph.